Eggless Gluten-free Ragi Chocolate Cookies recipe

 Few Pointers while using Ragi Flour

 Ragi flour has an after taste.
 Use fresh Ragi flour.
-You can roast it on low flame for few minutes if you don’t like the taste.
+You can roast it on low flame for few minutes if you don’t like the taste or has a strong flavour.
 Cool completely before using it.

 Ragi dough crumbles very easily.
 Add milk little by little to gather dough with light hands.